-Some weight-loss medications that curb appetite are approved by the FDA only for short-term use, or up to 12 weeks.
-Although some doctors prescribe them for longer periods of time, not many research studies have looked at how safe and effective they are for long-term use.
+Some weight management medications that curb appetite are approved by the FDA for short-term use only, for up to 12 weeks.
+Although some health care professionals prescribe them for longer periods, not many research studies have looked at how safe and effective they are for long-term use.

-Pregnant women should never take weight-loss medications.
-Women who are planning to get pregnant also should avoid these medications, as some of them may harm a fetus.
+Never take weight management medications if you are pregnant.
+If you are planning to get pregnant, you should also avoid these medications, as some of them may harm the fetus.

 Available in lower dose without prescription (Alli)